Understanding Bed Bath & Beyond's Unusual Options Activity | Benzinga

 Understanding Bed Bath & Beyond's Unusual Options Activity

-Shares of Bed Bath & Beyond (NASDAQ:BBBY) saw some unusual options activity on Thursday.
-Following the unusual option alert, the stock price moved up to $27.21.
+Bed Bath & Beyond (NASDAQ:BBBY) shares experienced unusual options activity on Monday.
+The stock price moved up to $28.07 following the option alert.

 Three Ways Options Activity Is ‘Unusual’